danielsaidi/EmojiKit/README.md

 ## License

-EmojiKit is closed source.
+KeyboardKit is available under the MIT license.
 See the [LICENSE][License] file for more info.